Ram Baboo

 Ram Baboo (born 20 March 1999) is an Indian race walker.
-He won a bronze medal in the 35 km race walk mixed team event at the 2022 Asian Games.
+He won a bronze medal in the 35 km race walk mixed event at the 2022 Asian Games.
+Baboo met the qualification standard for the 2024 Paris Olympics but did not secure a berth, finishing fourth among athletes from his country, which was restricted to three entries.

 Early life

-Baboo was born in Bahuara village, Sonbhadra, Uttar Pradesh.
+Baboo was born in Bahuara village in Sonbhadra district, Uttar Pradesh.
 His achievement received widespread coverage as he was working as a daily wage labourer and a waiter at a hotel even as he was training for athletics.
-He did his schooling from Jawahar Navodaya Vidyalaya and did 6 months training at Major Dhyanchand Sports College, Saifai and then moved to Bhopal for his training.
+He did his schooling from Jawahar Navodaya Vidyalaya and did six months training at Major Dhyanchand Sports College, Saifai, eventually moving to Sports Authority of India, Bhopal for his training.

-Career

-Baboo established a new national record in the Men's 35 km race walk event at the 2022 National Games in India.

-He qualified for 2024 Summer Olympics in Paris.
-But he missed out on the final berth as each country is allowed only three berths and he finished as the fourth athlete to pass the Olympic standard.